-Prerequisite: A review of NJSLA assessment scores combined with current 8th grade marking period grades and English teacher recommendation.
+Prerequisite: NJSLA assessment scores, current 8th grade marking period grades, and English teacher recommendation.

-Course Description: Students in this course are introduced to the work ethic and independent goal-setting fundamentals of the college-bound students.
+Course Description: Students in this course are introduced to the work ethic and independent goal-setting fundamentals of college-bound students.
 This course is designed to help students develop and refine their skills in the areas of reading, writing, listening, speaking, and using language skills.
 Students will read literature and informational texts in order to hone their analytical skills and develop a deeper understanding of critical reading.
 In the area of writing, students will continue to develop their skills in the area of narrative, argumentative, and expository writing.
-Finally they will develop their language skills by learning and practicing the conventions of English grammar and usage in their writing and speaking.
+Finally, they will develop their language skills by learning and practicing the conventions of English grammar and usage in their writing and speaking.

-ENGLISH I HONORS Grades: 9 Credits: 5

-Prerequisite: Teacher recommendation and a review of NJSLA assessment scores combined with current 8th grade report card scores
+ENGLISH I HONORS Grade: 9 Credits: 5 Course #006 Full-Year Course Weighted Value: 1.2 Prerequisite: NJSLA assessment scores, current 8th-grade report card scores, and teacher recommendation

 Course Description: Students in this course focus on meeting the requirements and challenges of a high school curriculum at an accelerated pace.
-Students will read at and above-grade level complex texts and are expected to master the fundamentals of composition writing, to polish grammar skills and to widen their vocabulary base within the context of their varied reading and writing assignments.
+Students will read at and above-grade-level complex texts and are expected to master the fundamentals of composition writing, polish grammar skills, and to widen their vocabulary base within the context of their varied reading and writing assignments.
 Literature and informational texts are studied for the purpose of developing judgment, broadening perception, improving comprehension, and fostering language skills.
 In addition to the core curriculum, additional books, both fiction and nonfiction and projects will supplement class discussions and expository writing.
 This course emphasizes the improvement in all areas of communication skills at a challenging pace.